Wahoo KICKR v5 Review: The Golden Standard of Smart Bike Trainers

 During the first 5 minutes, the KICKR’s power is more volatile.
 I admit that this is not the first time it has happened to me when testing a bike trainer.

-The maximum power is again a little off, while the average power meets the claimed accuracy of within ±1%.
+The maximum power is again slightly off, while the average power meets the claimed accuracy of within ±1%.

 However, KICKR changed the resistance quickly, yet not aggressively.
 Steep ramps (around 10 %) felt like steep ramps and descents like descents (unlike when using ThinkRider X7 PRO).